 Here are some great breastfeeding deals that you might want to take advantage of.
 While I was nursing my daughter, we were on a pretty tight budget so I became familiar with budget-friendly breastfeeding products.
 You can also check out my breastfeeding deals page to find current deals that often only last a day or two.

 - If insurance doesn’t cover your breast pump, you can almost always find a manual pump on Amazon for under $40 and even under $30 sometimes.
 At the time I am writing this, the Lansinoh manual breast pump is only $23.83 and has extremely positive reviews!

 - If you purchase the Lansinoh Disposable Nursing Pads on Amazon, you can get them for about 10 cents each.

 - Make sure you print these Lansinoh coupons before heading to Walmart or Target.
 I recommend their breast milk freezer bags as well.
 They’re currently 18 cents a bag on Amazon but the price will often get lower.

 - My favorite nursing tank is the Gilligan & O’Malley Nursing Cami from Target.
-You can get them online or in stores.
-If you shop online, you can get free shipping with a $50 purchase.
 If you have a Red Card, you’ll get free shipping with no minimum and an additional 5% off.
 I love my Red Card!